 - Peanut butter without palm oil

 Be sure to read the labels as companies change ingredients in their products.

 As palm oil becomes even more prevalent in products, hopefully there will be more information to help people find products without it.

 Cereal is a staple in our house.
 It’s been a challenge to find cereals without palm oil.
-I’m always on the lookout for more cereals.
+We are always on the lookout for more cereals.

-We will continue to work to only buy palm free cereal and products.
+We will continue to buy palm free cereal and products.
 If we are not certain they are, we don’t buy them.

 Palm oil free cereals